rajasingh10/Event-Management/README.md

 - Faculties are moderator and for reporting purpose they should be able to visualize allocation of their students across multiple events.
 - Token Based authentication (using JWT).
-- send ticket in mail using NodeMailer
+- for each registration sending ticket in mail using NodeMailer

 **You can also**: